-(a) Union National has the corporate power and authority to enter into this Agreement and to carry out its obligations hereunder.
-This Agreement, when executed and delivered, will have been duly authorized and will constitute a valid and binding obligation of Union National, enforceable in accordance with its terms except to the extent limited by insolvency, reorganization, liquidation, readjustment of debt or other laws of general application relating to or affecting the enforcement of creditors' rights.

-(b) Neither the execution of this Agreement, nor the consummation of the transactions contemplated hereby, does or will (i) conflict with, result in a breach of, or constitute a default under Union National's Articles of Incorporation or By-Laws; (ii) to the best of its knowledge, conflict with, result in a breach of, or constitute a default under any federal, foreign, state or local law, statute, ordinance, rule, regulation or court or administrative order or decree, or any note, bond, indenture, mortgage, security agreement, contract, arrangement or commitment, to which Union National or Bank is subject or bound, which as a result of any of the foregoing in this subpart (ii) would materially adversely affect the business or financial condition of Union National or the Bank; (iii) result in the creation of or give any person, corporation or entity, the right to create any material lien, charge, encumbrance, security interest, or any other rights of others or other adverse interest upon any right, property or asset of Union National or Bank; (iv) terminate or give any person, corporation or entity, the right to terminate, amend, abandon, or refuse to perform any note, bond, indenture, mortgage, security agreement, contract, arrangement or commitment to which Union National or Bank is subject or bound and which in the aggregate are in excess of 50,000; or (v) accelerate or modify, or give any party thereto the right to accelerate or modify, the time within which, or the terms according to which, Union National or Bank is to perform any duties or obligations or receive any rights or benefits under any note, bond, indenture, mortgage, security agreement, contract, arrangement or commitment in the aggregate in excess of \$50,000.

-(c) Other than in connection or in compliance with the provisions of the Bank Holding Company Act of 1956, federal and state securities laws and applicable Indiana banking and corporate statutes, all as amended, and the rules and regulations promulgated thereunder, no notice to, filing with, authorization of, exemption by, or consent or approval of, any public body or authority is necessary for the consummation by Union National of the transactions contemplated by this Agreement.
+- (a) Randolph County has the corporate power and authority to enter into this Agreement and to carry out its obligations hereunder.
+This Agreement, when executed and delivered, will have been duly authorized and will constitute a valid and binding obligation of Randolph County, enforceable in accordance with its terms except to the extent limited by insolvency, reorganization, liquidation, readjustment of debt or other laws of general application relating to or affecting the enforcement of creditors' rights. - (b) Neither the execution of this Agreement, nor the consummation of the transactions contemplated hereby, does or will (i) conflict with, result in a breach of, or constitute a default under Randolph County's Articles of Incorporation or By-Laws or, to the best of its knowledge, any federal, foreign, state or local law, statute, ordinance, rule, regulation or court or administrative order or decree, or any note, bond, indenture, mortgage, security agreement, contract, arrangement or commitment, to which Randolph County or Bank is subject or bound, the result of which would materially affect the business or financial condition of Randolph County or the Bank; (ii) result in the creation of or give any person the right to create any lien, charge, encumbrance, security interest, or any other rights of others or other adverse interest upon any right, property or asset of Randolph County or Bank; (iii) terminate or give any person, corporation or entity, the right to terminate or give any person, corporation or entity, the right to terminate, amend, abandon, or refuse to perform any note, bond, indenture, mortgage, security agreement, contract, arrangement or commitment to which Randolph County or Bank is subject or bound; or (iv) accelerate or modify, or give any party thereto the right to accelerate or modify, the time within which, or the terms according to which, Randolph County is to perform any duties or obligations or receive any rights or benefits under any note, bond, indenture, mortgage, security agreement, contract, arrangement or commitment. - (c) Other than in connection or in compliance with the provisions of the Bank Holding Company Act of 1956, federal and state securities laws and applicable Indiana banking and corporate statutes, all as amended, and the rules and regulations promulgated thereunder, no notice to, filing with, authorization of, exemption by, or consent or approval of, any public body or authority is necessary for the consummation by Randolph County of the transactions contemplated by this Agreement.